Visperi/OsrsHelper-lite/README.md

 ## Why more repositories?
-After realising the OsrsHelper-rewrite and MySQL database it needs had way too much work compared to what are the actual needs of this scale project, I completely lost my motivation into developing that project.
-When I tried to get back into it, I started noticing more and more different kinds of flaws in the project design that I didn't like.
+After realising the OsrsHelper-rewrite and its MySQL database require too much effort compared to what are the actual needs of this scale project, I completely lost my motivation into developing that version.
+When I tried to get back into it, I started noticing more different kinds of flaws in the project design that I didn't like.

 In the last months and years the Discord API and [discord.py](https://discordpy.readthedocs.io/en/latest/) have had rather big and meaningful updates.
 Many times I have noticed that developing OsrsHelper with very old discord.py